emberjs/rfcs/text/0000-remove-application-wrapper.md

 ## API Surface

-The proposed approach is identical to the one proposed in #278, that I reproduce pristine below in italics:
+The proposed approach is identical to the one proposed in #278, quoted below:

-*We should not expose the flag directly as a public API.
+> We should not expose the flag directly as a public API.
 Instead, we should abstract the flag with a "privileged addon" whose only purpose is to enable the flag.
 Applications will enable the flag by installing this addon.
 This will allow for more flexibility in changing the flag's implementation (the location, naming, value, or even the existence of it) in the future.
 From the user's perspective, it is the addon that provides this functionality.
-The flag is simply an internal implementation detail.*
+The flag is simply an internal implementation detail.

-*We have done this before in other cases (such as the legacy view addon during the 2.0 transition period), and it has generally worked well.*
+> We have done this before in other cases (such as the legacy view addon during the 2.0 transition period), and it has generally worked well.

-*When landing this feature, it will be entirely opt-in for existing apps, but the Ember CLI application blueprint should be updated to include the addon by default.
+> When landing this feature, it will be entirely opt-in for existing apps, but the Ember CLI application blueprint should be updated to include the addon by default.
 At a later time, we should provide another addon that _disables_ the flag explicitly (installing both addons would be an install-time error).
-At that time, we will issue a deprecation warning if the flag is *not set*, with a message that directs the user to install one of the two addons.*
+At that time, we will issue a deprecation warning if the flag is *not set*, with a message that directs the user to install one of the two addons.

 ## Migration Path